-These past few months have been fascinating, what with all the changes taking place on social networks and their effect on businesses.
+These past few months have been fascinating, with all the changes on social networks and their effect on businesses.
 Are you planning a social media campaign?
 Want to learn how to create a results-driven and effective social media campaign?

 I have summarised below five simple steps to creating an effective social media campaign.
 But first, we need to know what it is.

 According to Hootsuite, a social media campaign is coordinated marketing designed to reinforce information or sentiments—about a product, service, or overall brand—through at least one social media platform.
 Social media campaigns can drive massive brand success.
 How?
 You need to plan and strategise it in advance.

 Social media marketing aims to foster a community and establish connections between your business and its loyal customers on social networks.
 Communicate with your followers on social media networks instead of posting general content and messages to your page.